 The Wine Bar at the Chaudanne restaurant is a smart place that houses thousands of bottles of wine and has a tapas menu.
-The Dixie Bar (+33 450 79 27 83), near the Place de l’Eglise, is popular after the lifts shut, and boasts three bars – British, Irish and Spanish.
+The Bec Jaune is British-owned and brews all of its beer in-house.
+It also offers food, sourcing most of it from local producers.
+The Dixie Bar (+33 450 79 27 83), near the Place de l’Eglise, is popular after the lifts close, and boasts three bars – British, Irish and Spanish.
 Near the tourist office, the Cavern Bar (+33 450 74 22 79) has a young and funky feel – though it fills with football-crazy Brits whenever there’s a big match on the TV.
 Cafe Chaud (+33 450 79 03 31) starts the evening as a bar and restaurant before turning into a music venue later in the evening.
 Other apres-ski venues include Le Coyote bar (+33 450 79 09 93) and Le Tremplin bar.

 DJs and dance floors